 Paper money collectors competed for a wide array of banknotes.
 Highlights included lot 82011, a 1909 Bank of China 1 Dollar, Pick-16a, which coasted to $10,755 and lot 82021, a grouping of 200 Central Bank of China 10 to 50 Cents notes, which realized $8,365.
 Far and away the highlight of the paper money session (and the highest price paid in the entire April Hong Kong sale) was lot 82050, a People’s Bank of China 10 Yuan, dated 1953, Pick-870.
 The note realized a staggering $68,712.50 much to the delight of the consignor, reinforcing the importance of quality as the piece was graded full gem.

-The Internet-only sessions achieved solid results to close out the sale, with the coin session in particular exceeding high estimate by a comfortable margin, and with a better than 90% sell through rate.
+The Internet-only sessions achieved solid results to close out the sale, with the coin session, in particular, exceeding the high estimate by a comfortable margin, and with a better than 90% sell-through rate.

-Overall, for both bidders and consignors the recent Hong Kong sale was a resounding success.
+Overall, for both bidders and consignors, the recent Hong Kong sale was a resounding success.
 For those considering consignment to a future Stack’s Bowers sale, the firm is currently accepting consignments for the August 2016 Hong Kong Sale as well as the August 2016 ANA World’s Fair of Money sale.
-Consignment specialists can be reached at (949) 253-0916 or via email at info@StacksBowers.com.
+Consignment specialists can be reached at (949) 253-0916 or via email at [email protected]sBowers.com.